Geology of the Rocky Mountains: Mesozoic terranes and subduction

 Terranes started to collide with the western edge of North America in the Mississippian age (approximately 350 million years ago), causing the Antler orogeny.
 During the last half of the Mesozoic Era, much of today's California, British Columbia, Oregon, and Washington were added to North America.
-Western North America suffered the effects of repeated collision as the Kula and Farallon Plates sank beneath the continental edge.
+Western North America suffered the effects of repeated terrane collisions as the Kula and Farallon Plates sank beneath the continental edge.
 Slivers of continental crust, carried along by subducting ocean plates, were swept into the subduction zone and scraped onto North America's western edge.

 These terranes represent a variety of tectonic environments.
 Some are ancient island arcs, similar to Japan, Indonesia and the Aleutians; others are fragments of oceanic crust obducted onto the continental margin while others represent small isolated mid-oceanic islands.

 Sketch of an oceanic plate subducting beneath a continental plate at a collisional plate boundary.
 The oceanic plate typically sinks at a high angle (exaggerated here).
 A volcanic arc grows above the subducting plate.

 Magma generated above the subducting slab rose into the North American continental crust about 200 to 300 mi inland.
 Great arc-shaped volcanic mountain ranges, known as the Sierran Arc, grew as lava and ash spewed out of dozens of individual volcanoes.
 Beneath the surface, great masses of molten rock were injected and hardened in place.

 For 270 million years, the effects of plate collisions were focused very near the edge of the North American Plate boundary, far to the west of the Rocky Mountain region.
 It was not until 80 MA that these effects began to reach the Rockies.